 –Essential oils: Some helpful oils are peppermint, lavender and chamomile.

--Heat therapy: Depending on the cause of the migraine it can be very helpful to put a small ice pack on the forehead or put a heating pad on your shoulders/neck.
+-Heat or ice therapy: Depending on the cause of the migraine it can be very helpful to put a small ice pack on the forehead or put a heating pad on your shoulders/neck.

 I will add more to this list as I find tricks that work.
 The most important point to take from this is to take control of your health and do your own research.
 It is so important that you listen to your body and get to the root of what is causing the migraine, not to just cover up the symptoms.
 Covering symptoms will likely lead to bigger problems in the future.